 Option A: Provision Data 360 in an Existing Org

-Works Best For: Customers with a single Salesforce org, or multi-org customers who already have a major centralized org where most business runs.
+Works Best For: Customers with a single Salesforce org, or multi-org customers who already have a major centralized org where most business processes run.

 Diagram showing Data 360 provisioning in existing org